strangeprogrammer/Thwomp/README.md

 ### Description

-ToBeGreen is a python3 library used for (de)serialization between python data objects and bytes strings.
+ToBeGreen is a python3 library used for (de)serialization between python data objects and blobs, and verification that the python objects conform to a particular type structure.
 It is intended as a quick-implementation and prototyping tool for anyone who just needs to push data across a network between 2 python processes, while avoiding the following issues:
 - Arbitrary code execution upon deserialization as in the default 'pickle' library and the extension 'dill' library
-- Not being able to package binary objects or arbitrary objects as in the defualt 'json' library
+- Not being able to package blobs as in the defualt 'json' library

 ### Naming Notes